Dylan F. Borchers

 Dylan Borchers has a practice that focuses on energy infrastructure development, regulatory proceedings, and energy policy.

-During the course of his career, Dylan has represented developers of new generation facilities totaling more than 6,000 MW of new electricity capacity in Ohio before the Ohio Power Siting Board.
-These projects include six new natural gas combined cycle power plants and four utility scale wind farms.
+Dylan has represented developers of new generation facilities totaling more than 7,000 MW of new electricity capacity in Ohio before the Ohio Power Siting Board.
+These projects include six new natural gas combined cycle power plants, four utility scale wind farms, and over one dozen utility scale solar facilities.
 He is also heavily engaged in Ohio's growing solar sector, representing multiple developers of utility scale solar projects, as well as multiple behind the meter projects.
-He also represents a variety of clients, including trade associations, municipal aggregators, electric vehicle charging companies and suppliers in adjudicatory hearings, rulemakings and other proceedings before the Public Utilities Commission of Ohio.
+He represents a variety of clients, including trade associations, municipal aggregators, electric vehicle charging companies and suppliers in adjudicatory hearings, rulemakings and other proceedings before the Public Utilities Commission of Ohio.
+Dylan has also represented a number of energy storage projects, including the developer of the country's largest municipal combined solar and battery project.

 He was formerly employed in management consulting with the technology and business consulting firm Accenture.
 Dylan was also commissioned as an Army officer and received his honorable discharge in 2008.
 Outside of his energy practice, Dylan frequently volunteers as pro bono counsel, with an emphasis on providing legal support to veterans in need.